MileHacker Logo

 Planning for Day Trips

 Many natural attractions involve a drive outside the city.
-Consider hiring a reliable taxi or using a local tour operator for these excursions.
+Consider hiring a reliable taxi or by means of a local tour operator for these excursions.

 • Transportation: Arrange transport in advance, especially for destinations farther away like Majete or Lake Malawi.

-• Michiru Mountain: Wear comfortable shoes and consider a local guide for longer hikes.
+• Michiru Mountain: Wear comfortable shoes plus consider a local guide for longer hikes.

 • Sun Protection: Always carry water, sunscreen, and a hat, especially for outdoor activities.